syntixi/website/docs/guides/function.md

 Function is an application container that executes provided binary or source code.

-As of now, Syntixi only supports running HTTP service that exports at 80 ports.
-In the future, we plan to support:

-* Different protocol like TCP and UDP.
-* Application exposes in different ports.

 ## How to create a function

 Syntixi allows users to create a function with [container image](https://www.docker.com/resources/what-container) without